dbertella/conf-sketches/jsday-2016/day-1.md

 It isn't a critic to him or to the organization but a remind to myself: don't be tempted by workshops next year.

-Anyway slide of the presentation can be found [here](https://github.com/mattpodwysocki/jsday-workshop-2016) along with all the other informations and I encourage you to check them out.
+Anyway presentation's slide can be found [here](https://github.com/mattpodwysocki/jsday-workshop-2016) along with all the other informations and I encourage you to check them out.

 ## Forgotten funky functions
-@jakobmattsson give a quick talk about javascript in general and what you can easily accomplish with function that you may even forgot.
+[@jakobmattsson](https://twitter.com/jakobmattsson) give a quick talk about javascript in general and what you can easily accomplish with function that you may even forgot.
 In javascript everything is so simple, but it has great things.
 3 main topics:
  - functional programming
  - meta programming